PlumCantaloupe/circlesxr/README.md

 1. Open another terminal window/session and start Mongo
     - `npm run mongo`
-    - You can also query Mongo using the consle by just running `mongo` in your terminal (if you also have the mongo db running)
+    - You can also query Mongo using the consle by just running `mongo` in your terminal (if you also have the mongo db running).
+Also note that if you are running this on a remote server it is instead [recommended to set up Mongo to run as a process](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/#start-mongodb).
 1. Server the app so you can view it in your browser
     - `npm run serve`
     - This will build the needed bundles and serve the app for viewing.
 Check